intelligent-environments-lab/utx000/src/data/readme.md

 ## Data File Structure

-    ├── raw                     <- A default Sphinx project; see sphinx-doc.org for details ├── study1
-        ├── study2              <- multiple studies exist in the directory - only an example
+    ├── raw                                     <- raw data directory within the data directory ├── study1                              <- multiple studies exist in the directory - only an example ├── study2
             ├── beiwe                           <- beiwe data
-                ├── pid1
-                ├── pid2
+                ├── pid1                        <- organized by the beiwe participant ID (pid) ├── pid2
-                    ├── survey_answers
+                    ├── survey_answers          <- primary datatype of intereste
-                        ├── morning_survey_id
-                        ├── evening_survey_id
+                        ├── morning_survey_id   <- each survey type has a unique string of characters as an identifier ├── evening_survey_id
                         ├── weekly_survey_id
-            ├── beacon
-            ├── fitbit
-            ├── beiwe
+            ├── beacon                          <- beacon data (here we show the data structure for the IAQ Beacon) ├── B01                         <- each beacon as their own directory primarily for issues when updating ├── B50
+                    ├── adafruit                <- data gathered from "adafruit" sensors (sensors that use python3) ├── sensirion               <- data gathered from "sensirion" sensors (sensors that use python2) ├── fitbit                          <- all data files are stored under this directory ├── beiwe
         ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.